mrchris7/gen-nerf/doc/nhrfau_setup.md

 ## Quick Demo

-If you just want to run a demo and do not want to install the whole dataset, we provide a prepared data for training on one scene.
+If you just want to run a demo and do not want to install the whole dataset, we provide a prepared data structure for training on one scene.

 ### Download Prepared Data
 Download ```scannet_demo.tar``` [here](https://drive.google.com/file/d/1HlkqURV0shaQg06PfP0qmaWoM-A4dvcw/view?usp=drive_link) and unpack it in the data directory ```DATA_DIR``` (i.e. ```/home/atuin/gxxxxx/gxxxxx00/data```):